 Raquel Lopez discusses the subject in light of her recent research in the field of music education.
 In this discussion, the importance of teaching sound first and symbol second takes a prominent place.
 To know more about Raquel’s research send an e-mail to: firstname.lastname@example.org

 Born in Lima, from Dominican parents, Raquel discovered her love for music and the arts early in life.
 At a very young age she entered the Pontificia Universidad Católica Madre y Maestra, to study Education with a concentration in Literature and Philosophy (BA), graduating Summa Cum Laude, while at the same time taking private piano lessons and going to the Institute of Culture and Art in the Dominican Republic, for her music studies.

 Raquel graduated Cum Laude in Piano Performance (BM) from Gordon College in Massachusetts, under pianist Dr. Mia Chung and Raymond Hanson.
-She also holds a Master’s in Music Education degree in voice (MM) from The Royal Conservatoire of The Hague, The Netherlands, where she resides.
+She also holds a Master’s in Music Education degree in voice (MM) from The Royal Conservatoire of The Hague, The Netherlands.
 Raquel has taken Dalcroze-Eurhythmic training with Robert Abramson at The Juilliard School of Music in New York, and Kodály training at the British Kodály Society in Cambridge, UK, and at The Kodály Institute in Kecskemét, Hungary.
 Her passion for teaching music keeps her busy with researching and developing programs for teaching music in pedagogically appropriate ways to small children.

 Contact Raquel at email@example.com

 Illustrations and longo designed by Silvia lopez-Chavez: www.silvialopezchavez.com